Samsung F15 5G One UI 7 0 Android 15 Update 2025: Full Review of 55+ New Features & Improvements

 UI Improvements

-All primary controls and options are now at the bottom of the screen, making them much easier to reach.
-A four-dots icon opens all the shooting modes and settings with a single tap.
+All main controls and options are now situated at the bottom of the screen and are very easy to access.
+All shooting modes and settings can be opened by clicking a four dots symbol.

 Quick Access Controls